dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Nov-2022/ide-features-ide-deprecation.md

 ---

-title: "Enhancement and Deprecation: More features in new IDE, and classic IDE deprecation"
+title: "Extra features in new IDE, and classic IDE deprecation"
 id: "ide-features-ide-deprecation"
-description: "Enhancement and Deprecation: More features in new IDE, and classic IDE deprecation"
+description: "Enhancement and Deprecation: Extra features in new IDE, and classic IDE deprecation"
-sidebar_label: "More features in new IDE, and classic IDE deprecation"
+sidebar_label: "Enhancement and Deprecation: Extra features in new IDE, and classic IDE deprecation"
 tags: [Nov-29-2022]

 ---

-## Introducing more IDE features
+## Introducting Extra features in new IDE

 The new and refreshed version of the Cloud IDE has launched four brand-new additional features, making it easier and faster for you to develop in the IDE.